chiyumechunga/TotallyWaxed-ZM/README.md

 ## Introduction

-Totally Waxed is designed to simplify appointment booking, client management, and scheduling for businesses in the beauty and wellness industry.
-The app enables both clients and service provider to manage their schedules efficiently, reducing manual errors and improving communication—all without requiring a separate website or domain.
+Totally Waxed is designed to simplify appointment booking, client management, and scheduling for business entity.
+The app enables both clients and the service provider to manage their schedules efficiently, reducing manual errors and improving communication—all without requiring a separate website or domain.

 ## Features